renovatebot/renovate/docs/development/issue_labeling.md

 </details>

-Apply these labels when somebody opens a `feature` type issue requesting a new datasource, package manager, platform.
+Apply these labels when somebody opens a `feature` type issue requesting a new datasource, package manager, platform, or new versioning scheme.

-QUESTION: What is `new versioning` about???
-I've no clue what this is...

-## Platform labels
+### Platform

 <details>
     <summary>Platform labels</summary>